BY950T-1 - Welding helmet Vevor - Free user manual and instructions

 CR2030 lithium batteries

-Reset Button Press Reset button to check if the lens is working properly.
-When the Res button is pressed, the lens should darken and re turn to the clear state.
+- Reset Button: Press the Reset button to check if the lens is working properly.
+When the Reset button is pressed, the lens should darken and return to the clear state.
 Do not use the helmet if the lens does not function as described.

 Lens Delay Control

-The lens delay control is used to adjust the time fo. lens to switch to the clear state after welding.
+The lens delay control is used to adjust the time for the lens to switch to the clear state after welding.

-The delay is particularly useful in eliminating bright after-rays pres-net in higher amperage applications where the molten puddle remains bright momentarily after welding.
+The delay is particularly useful in eliminating bright after-rays present in higher amperage applications where the molten puddle remains bright momentarily after welding.
 Lens delay adjusts from min (0.30-0.60-0.90 second)

 Mode Control

 Used for most welding applications.
-In this mode the let turns on when it optically senses a welding arc.
+In this mode the lens turns on when it optically senses a welding arc.
 Adjust shade, sensitivity, and delay settings as needed.

 Used for cutting applications.
-In this mode the lens turn on when it optically senses a cutting arc.
+In this mode the lens turns on when it optically senses a cutting arc.
 Adjust shade, sensitivity, and delay settings as needed.

 3 Grind Mode

 Used for metal grinding applications.
-In this mode the le is fixed at shade No. 4.
-No lens adjustments are possible
+In this mode the lens is fixed at shade No. 4.
+No lens adjustments are possible.

 Sensitivity Control

-Press button "SENSITIVITY" it is selected according to welding process and environmental light, the defaulted sensitivity is medium.
+Press the "SENSITIVITY" button; it is selected according to welding process and environmental light.
+The default sensitivity is medium.

-- Select minimum: Suitable for high amperage welding or welding in bright environmental light (For example. there is disturbing light from other welder vicinity)
+- Select minimum: Suitable for high amperage welding or welding in bright environmental light (for example, there is disturbing light from other welders in the vicinity).

 - Warning: When the LED is turned on or in a strong

-light environment, the ADF may mistakenly trigger and cause work, it is recommended to reduce the sensitivity to position below 5.
+light environment, the ADF may mistakenly trigger and cause work.
+It is recommended to reduce the sensitivity to a position below 5.

 Variable Shade Control